shadowmanportfolio/cn.quarkus.io/README.md

 #### sync workflow

-ja-quarkusio GitHub repository has a GitHub Actions workflow which checks upstream repository(submodule) update, extracts texts from upstream .adoc files to [.adoc.po files](l10n/po), pre-translate with a translation memory and the DeepL API.
+cn-quarkusio GitHub repository has a GitHub Actions workflow which checks upstream repository(submodule) update, extracts texts from upstream .adoc files to [.adoc.po files](l10n/po), pre-translate with a translation memory and the DeepL API.